Serial killers and rapists tend to have comfort zones.

 Most likely, you will choose a site that you know.

 Why?
 Because you know the ins and outs of that place.
 You know when it is busy and you know where you should park your car in order to avoid suspicion.
-You also have a pretty good idea about which route to take.
+You also have a pretty good idea about which routes to take.

 Furthermore, it is your familiarity with this area that gives you the confidence to bury it there in the first place.
 In your experience, it is unlikely that someone else will stumble upon that spot.